FailAcademy/learning/wdp-vancouver/_projects/project-02.md

 Want to challenge yourself?
 Your project could also:

 - Incorporate pagination and fetch additional photos via the Instagram API when the "Load More" button is clicked
-- Incorporate a lightbox plugin to display images in their largest format if a user clicks on them
+- Incorporate a combination of jQuery and CSS-based animation to animate the movement of the header on search submit

 ## Submission Instructions